AAhad101/SAT-Solvers-Project/README.md

     Conflict-Directed Backjumping (CBJ)

-Setup & Data Generation

-Before running the benchmarks, you need to generate the test datasets (CNF files).
+Running the SAT Benchmark

+The project comes with a pre-populated dataset of Random 3-SAT and Pigeonhole Principle problems in the SAT_Dataset/ directory.

+To run the solvers against these files:

     Navigate to the SAT directory:
     Bash

 cd SAT

-Run the test generator.
-This will create a SAT_Dataset/ folder and populate it with Random 3-SAT problems and Pigeonhole Principle problems:
+Run the benchmark script:
 Bash

-    python generate_tests.py

-Running the SAT Benchmark

-To run the solvers against the generated dataset using multiprocessing:
-Bash

     python sat_benchmark.py

-Note: This script will run all four solvers against the .cnf files in SAT_Dataset and output the execution time and validity of the solution.
+    This script will run all four solvers against the .cnf files and output the execution time and solution validity.

 2. Sudoku Solver